Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling: Schrödinger Bridge Problems

-Even though the inference techniques of \cref{sec:ipf_diffusion_approach} could also be applied to infer $\RX$, SGM approaches leverage the specific form of the time reversal drift of \cref{eq:ipf_previous}, with the aim of learning the $x$-score $∇_{x}\log r_t(x)$.
-Inference is based on the minimization of a scalable version of the $x$-score matching objective \citep{hyvarinen2005estimation}, i.e.\ the left-hand side of
+Even though the inference techniques of \cref{sec:ipf_diffusion_approach} could also be applied to infer $\RX$, SGM approaches leverage the specific form of the time reversal drift coefficient of \cref{eq:ipf_previous}, with the aim of learning the $x$-score $∇_{x}\log r_t(x)$.
+Inference is based on the minimization of a scalable version of the $x$-score matching objective \citep{hyvarinen2005estimation}, i.e.

 where $α(x,t): ℝ^d×[0,τ]→ℝ^d$ is function approximating $∇_{x}\log r_t(x)$ and $c$ is independent of $α$.
 The equality, which established in \citet{vincent2011connection}, holds thanks to the mixture representation of $R_{0,t}$.
 While computing $∇_{x}\log r_t(x)$ has computational cost $𝒪(n)$, which is impractical for large datasets, computing $∇_{x}\log r_{t|0}(x|y)$ is $𝒪(1)$ with respect to $n$.
 We provide a simpler derivation: